lilab-bcb/cumulus/docs/scCloud.rst

 **scCloud** processes single cell data in the following steps:

-#. **aggregate_matrix**.
-This step aggregates channel-specific count matrices into one big count matrix.
+#. **aggregate_matrix** (optional).
+When given a CSV format sample sheet, this step aggregates channel-specific count matrices into one big count matrix.
 Users could specify which channels they want to analyze and which sample attributes they want to import to the count matrix in this step.
+Otherwise, if a single count matrix file is given, skip this step.

 #. **cluster**.
 This step is the main analysis step.
 In this step, **scCloud** performs low quality cell filtration, variable gene selection, batch correction, dimension reduction, diffusion map calculation, graph-based clustering and 2D visualization calculation (e.g. t-SNE/FLE).

 #. **de_analysis**.
 This step is optional.
 In this step, **scCloud** could calculate potential markers for each cluster by performing a variety of differential expression (DE) analysis.
 The available DE tests include Welch's t test, Fisher's exact test, and Mann-Whitney U test. **scCloud** could also calculate the area under ROC curve values for putative markers.
-If *find_markers_lightgbm* is on, **scCloud** will try to identify cluster-specific markers by training a LightGBM classifier.
+If ``find_markers_lightgbm`` is on, **scCloud** will try to identify cluster-specific markers by training a LightGBM classifier.
 If the samples are human or mouse immune cells, **scCloud** could also optionally annotate putative cell types for each cluster based on known markers.

 #. **plot**.
 This step is optional.
 In this step, **scCloud** could generate 6 types of figures based on the **cluster** step results.
 First, **composition** plots are bar plots showing the cell compositions (from different conditions) for each cluster.
 This type of plots is useful to fast assess library quality and batch effects.
 Second, **tsne**, **umap**, **fle** plots show the same t-SNE/UMAP/FLE (force-directed layout embedding) colored by different attributes (e.g. cluster labels, conditions) side-by-side.
 Third, **diffmap** plots are 3D interactive plots showing the diffusion maps.
 The 3 coordinates are the first 3 PCs of all diffusion components.
 Lastly, if input is CITE-Seq data, **citeseq_tsne** plots tSNEs based on epitope expression.